 Keep the buttocks and pelvic area clean and dry.

-Your doctor may place you on a low-residue diet that limits the amount of roughage you eat.
+Your provider may place you on a low-residue diet that limits the amount of roughage you eat.
 You need to eat enough protein and calories to keep your weight up.
-Ask your doctor about liquid food supplements.
+Ask your provider about liquid food supplements.
 These can help you get enough calories.

 Do not take a laxative.
-Ask your doctor about medicines to help with diarrhea or the need to urinate often.
+Ask your provider about medicines to help with diarrhea or the need to urinate often.

 You may feel tired after a few days.
 If so: